ant-design/ant-design-web3/packages/web3/src/ledger/index.md

 ## FAQ

+### Which blockchain apps are supported?

+Currently, only the **Ethereum app** on Ledger devices is supported.
+You must have the Ethereum app installed and opened on your Ledger device to use this adapter.
+Support for other blockchain apps (Bitcoin, Solana, etc.) may be added in future versions.

 ### Why isn't Firefox supported?

 Firefox has not yet implemented the WebHID API which is required for communication with Ledger devices.